Coon Rapids, Minnesota: Mayors and local government

-Since its incorporation as a city in 1952, Coon Rapids, Minnesota has had 15 Mayors:
+Since its incorporation as a city in 1952, Coon Rapids has had 15 mayors:

-The next mayoral election will take place in 2026.
+The next mayoral election is in 2026.

-As of the 2022 election, the current members of the Coon Rapids City Council are:
+As of 2025, the members of the Coon Rapids City Council are:

 Education

 The city is home to Anoka-Ramsey Community College, which offers a wide variety of 2- and 4-year programs.
 The college awarded 754 Associate degrees in 2013.